| 55th meeting of the European Financial Markets Lawyers Group AGENDA

 Documents:

-Background: On 7 December 2015 the ECB announced to change the framework of its daily foreign exchange reference rates.
+3. Briefing on the ECB announcement as regards the Euro Foreign Exchange Reference Rates.
+Follow-up to the discussion of the last EFMLG meeting (11 March 2016) Presenter: ECB staff from the market operations area Background: On 7 December 2015 the ECB announced to change the framework of its daily foreign exchange reference rates.
 It was reiterated that the reference rates are intended for information purposes only and not for transaction purposes Market participants are strongly discouraged to use the reference for trading.
 To reinforce this distinction, from 1 July 2016 the ECB’s euro foreign exchange reference rates will be published at around 16:00 CET.
 While the methodology for setting the ECBRR will remain unchanged, the ECB has enhanced transparency by releasing information on the methodology and also on the governance.

 Action point to consider: Point for information.